 New studies also show that chocolate may prevent memory decline and may play an important role in preventing dementia and Alzheimer’s disease.
 An additional study shows that chocolate in moderation may reduce the risk of stroke by up to 22 percent and may reduce the risk of death from stroke by up to 46 percent.

 What Type of Chocolate is the Healthiest?

-All of the health benefits from chocolate come from the cocoa itself.
+All of the health benefits of chocolate come from the cocoa itself.
 Therefore, the higher the percentage of cocoa in the chocolate, the more health benefits it provides.
-Chocolate with lower percentages of cocoa, such as milk chocolate, have more sugars and fillers which diminish its health value.
+Chocolate with lower percentages of cocoa, such as milk chocolate, has more sugars and fillers which diminish its health value.
 Products with higher percentages of cocoa, such as dark and extra-dark chocolate bars, can help boost your health by aiding the growth of capillaries in your muscles, including your heart muscles.
 This leads to more oxygen and nutrients reaching your muscles, which in turn creates more mitochondria, the energy makers in your body.
 A little bit of chocolate with a high percentage of cocoa can go a long way!

 Carter Mario Law Firm wishes you a happy, healthy – and delicious – Valentine’s Day!